Flat-coated Retriever: Dog Breed Profile and Information

 Care

 Flat-Coats did not become recognized as one of the world’s leading sport animals without the power to back it up.
-For this reason, they need plenty of exercise to meet up their energy level.
+For this reason, they need plenty of exercise to meet their energy level.

-The use of training to work more physical and mental exercise into a Flat-Coat’s daily routine, as well as proper obedience training alongside socialization training, helps to bring out the best in your dog.
+Training to work more physical and mental exercise into a Flat-Coat’s daily routine, as well as proper obedience training alongside socialization training, helps to bring out the best in your dog.

 Other standard grooming routines should be maintained continuously, as with other dogs.
 This includes ear cleaning, nail trims, and dental checks.